USAMRICD-UW-Fred-Hutch-Cancer-Research/Use-Of-Short-Wave-Fiber-Optics-To-Deliver-UV-Light-To-Tumors/README.md

 IF YOU DO IT TOO QUICK MELTDOWN WILL STING SINUS WITH NEMATACYST.

-Fill sinus with neosporin
+Fill sinus with neosporin.

+Stick new endoscope into nasal cavity with hydrogen peroxide.
+Aggresively spray hydrogen peroxide into wound until clean solution is rinsing out for 4 minutes.

 Use elongated tube through nasal to fill vesicle tumor with neosporin.
 Fill with pressure.

-Hofstad Bouboublis
+Stitch gape while leaving enough opening that neosporin will eventually drain.

+Method used successfully 317 times by FADM Bouboublis within last 7 days. - USN